awslabs/damo/FEATURES_DEPRECATION_SCHEDULE.md

 `damo fmt_json`
 ---------------

-Will be deprecated.
-Use `damo args --format json` instead.
+Will be deprecated by 2024-11.
+Use `damo args damon --format json` instead.

 `--damon_interface`